History of violence against LGBTQ people in the United Kingdom: 2010s

 In December 2018, it was reported that according to data from Freedom of Information responses received from 38 police forces across England, Scotland and Wales, Merseyside has the highest rate of recorded homophobic hate crimes.

-In 2019, Matthew, 23, and his partner were ‘being affectionate’ at a bus stop in Brixton Road, Lambeth, on January 19 when they were assaulted in a homophobic attack.
+In 2019, Matthew, 23, and his partner were ‘being affectionate’ at a bus stop in Brixton Road, Lambeth, on 19 January when they were assaulted in a homophobic attack.
 The gay couple feared they would go blind after being pepper sprayed in the face.
-Matthew recalls his attacker, who was with a group of four other men, say ‘we don’t want your kind around here’.
+Matthew recalled his attacker, who was with a group of four other men, say "we don’t want your kind around here".

-In 2019, a lesbian couple Melania Geymonat, 28, and Chris (surname unknown, 29) were harassed and assaulted during the early morning of 30 May, on a London bus.
-Reportedly, four teenagers (ages 15–18) began harassing the pair after discovering their couplehood, proceeding to ask them to kiss, making sexual gestures, discussing sex positions, and throwing coins.
-The scene escalated and both women were significantly beaten, first Chris, then Melania, along with belongings stolen.
+In 2019, a lesbian couple, Melania Geymonat, 28, and Christine Hannigan, 29, were victims of a homophobic attack.
+They were harassed, assaulted and abused during the early morning of 30 May, on a London bus.
+Four teenage boys began harassing the pair after discovering their couplehood, proceeding to ask them to kiss, making sexual gestures, discussing sex positions, and throwing coins at the women.
+The scene escalated and both women were significantly beaten, first Christine, then Melania, along with having their belongings stolen.
 Both were later taken to hospital for facial injuries.
 Photos released show both women covered in their own blood.
-The four teenagers have been arrested for the assault.
-London mayor Sadiq Khan and then-Labour Party leader Jeremy Corbyn have both spoke out against the beating.
+The four teenagers were arrested for the assault.
+London mayor Sadiq Khan and then-Labour Party leader Jeremy Corbyn both spoke out against the beating.

+Hate crimes against transgender people in England, Scotland and Wales, as recorded by police, increased 81% from the 2016–17 fiscal year (1,073 crimes) to the 2018–19 fiscal year (1,944 crimes).

+2020s

-In 2021, a murderer who bludgeoned a 69-year-old retiree to death with a hammer told psychiatrists he would never have stopped killing gay men if he had not been caught.
-"Remorseless" David Iwo, 23, advertised his services for sex online and tricked former Crown Prosecution Service lawyer Martin Decker into arranging a meeting at his flat in Vyner Croft, Prenton, on the evening of March 6 this year.
+In 2021, David Iwo, 23, was given a life sentence for the murder of a 69-year-old retiree, former Crown Prosecution Service lawyer Martin Decker, with a hammer.
+He told detectives that it was "his life's work" to kill gay men until he was caught.
+Iwo advertised his services for sex online and tricked Decker into arranging a meeting at his flat in Vyner Croft, Prenton, on 6 March 2021.

-Hate crimes against transgender people in England, Scotland and Wales, as recorded by police, increased 81% from the 2016-17 fiscal year (1,073 crimes) to the 2018-19 fiscal year (1,944 crimes).